-• Are all profits eligible for distribution?
+- a.
+Are all profits eligible for distribution?
 Some state laws allow profits allocated to all patrons to be tax-exempt for the cooperative.
 Most food co-ops restrict patronage allocation to members only.
-Profits on nonmember sales cannot be distributed to members and will be taxed.

-• Does the co-op need to build a cash reserve?
+If so, profits on non-member sales cannot be distributed to members and will be taxed. - b.
+Does the co-op need to build a cash reserve?
 Some state laws and bylaws allow a percentage of profits on member sales to be set aside to build reserves.
-For many co-ops, the after-tax profit on nonmember sales will build adequate cash reserves.

-• Tax implications.
-If the co-op has other available tax deductions (such as prior losses or investment tax credits) that are more valuable than patronage dividends, the co-op may allocate less than 100 percent of eligible profit to reduce the cash outlay of the 20 percent distribution requirement.

-• Always consider state law requirements.

-• Unless there is a compelling reason not to, we recommend allocating 100 percent of eligible profits for patronage dividends.
+For many co-ops, the after-tax profit on non-member sales will build adequate cash reserves. - c.
+Tax implications.
+If the co-op has other available tax deductions (such as prior losses or investment tax credits) that are more valuable than patronage dividends, the co-op may allocate less than 100 percent of eligible profit to reduce the cash outlay of the 20 percent distribution requirement. - d.
+Always consider state law requirements. - e.
+Unless there is a compelling reason not to, we recommend allocating 100% of eligible profits for patronage dividends.

-Decision # 2: What percentage of the allocated profits will be distributed?

-• The minimum required by the IRS is 20 percent.
-Determine if there is any reason to distribute more than what's required.
+Decision # 2: Distribution percentage.
+Determine if there is reason to distribute more of the allocated profits than the IRS required minimum of 20 percent.

-• Cash needs.
-Does the co-op have long-term debt or other liabilities that will need to be repaid?
-If so, conserve cash by distributing the minimum amount.
+- a.
+Cash needs.
+Does the co-op have long term debt or other liabilities that will need to be repaid?
+Conserve cash by distributing the minimum amount. - b.
+Capital investment needs.

-Waking the Sleeping Giant

-• Capital investment needs.
 Does the co-op have a vision or strategic goals that will require future capital investment?
-If so, conserve cash by distributing the minimum amount.

-• Balance sheet strength.
+Conserve cash by distributing the minimum amount. - c.
+Balance sheet strength.
 Does the co-op have expansion or other plans that will require outside capital?
-If so, strengthen the balance sheet and the co-op's ability to leverage debt capital through retained patronage equity-conserve cash by distributing the minimum amount.

-• Fair return to members.
-What is a fair return to members?
-While patronage dividends are a return on purchases, not a return on a member's equity investment, co-op boards often find it helpful to compare the cash portion of the dividend with the return on other possible investments such as a savings account.
-For example, if the member equity investment is \$100, a goal for cash distribution could be \$5-\$10, significantly higher than what would be earned in a savings account.
-If a co-op member spends \$100 each week and the co-op earns a net profit of 2 percent, that member's allocation would be \$104 and the cash portion would be \$20.80.
-Actual dividends will vary widely depending on profitability, the portion allocated in cash, and the member's total purchases.

-• Member needs and expectations.
+If so, strengthen the balance sheet and the co-op's ability to leverage debt capital through retained patronage equity.
+Conserve cash by distributing the minimum amount. - d.
+Fair return to members.
+While patronage dividends are a return on purchases not a return on a member's equity investment, co-op boards often find it helpful to compare the cash portion of the dividend with the return on other possible investments such as a savings account.
+For example, if the member equity investment is \$100, a goal for cash distribution could be \$5-10, significantly higher than what would be earned in a savings account.
+If a co-op member spends \$100 each week and the co-op earns a net profit of 2%, that member's allocation would be \$104 and the cash portion would be \$20.80.
+Actual dividends will vary widely depending on profitability, the portion allocated in cash, and the member's total purchases. - e.
+Member needs and expectations.
 What do members want from the co-op?
-What capital will be needed to provide that?

-• State law requirements.
-Be sure you are current and in compliance.

-• Building capital.
-Unless there is a reason to distribute more, or the co-op has all the capital it will need in the foreseeable future, we recommend distributing the minimum amount (20 percent) of allocated patronage dividends.
+What capital will be needed to provide that? - f.
+State law requirements.
+Be sure you are current and in compliance. - g.
+Building capital.
+Unless there is a reason to distribute more, or the co-op has all the capital it will need in the foreseeable future, we recommend distributing the minimum amount (20%) of allocated patronage dividends.